 The Terranea Resort isn’t technically an all-inclusive, but it is a sprawling 582-room property and does have all the amenities (eight restaurants, an oceanfront golf course, an excellent spa and a huge pool, to name a few) and activities you’re no doubt looking for and a beautiful Southern California setting that’s too good to pass up.
 Fans of golf can hit the links with the PGA-approved package that bundles overnight accommodations in a king guestroom with ocean views, two rounds of golf at The Links at Terranea and delicious daily breakfast.

 14. Alila Ventana Big Sur, Big Sur

 - Getting There: 51 minutes from Monterey Regional Airport

-- Rates: Starting at $2,100 per night for double occupancy
+- Rates: starting at $2,003 per night for double occupancy

-Alila Ventana Big Sur is the pinnacle of laid-back luxury (for background, it’s very much a place people go on their honeymoon or celebrate something big like a milestone anniversary) in an endlessly photogenic setting just off Highway 1.
-We were delighted to find out that this dreamy property has a truly comprehensive all-inclusive package that covers all meals—which you can enjoy in your room, poolside, or at the acclaimed restaurant—to-go snacks for fuel on your various adventures, yoga, meditation, Tai Chi and daily hikes, plus access to indoor and outdoor fitness studios, the library, rental gear, lounges and more.
+Alila Ventana Big Sur is the pinnacle of laid-back luxury (for background, it’s very much a place people go for their honeymoon or to celebrate something big like a milestone anniversary) in an endlessly photogenic setting just off Highway 1.
+We were delighted to find out that this dreamy property has a truly comprehensive all-inclusive package that covers all meals (which you can enjoy in your room, poolside or at the acclaimed restaurant), to-go snacks for fuel on your various adventures, yoga, meditation, Tai Chi and daily hikes, plus access to indoor and outdoor fitness studios, the library, rental gear, lounges and more.